Skip to main content

 Multi-Org Strategy

-For organizations with multiple Salesforce orgs (Professional and Enterprise plans):
+For organizations with multiple Salesforce orgs (all plans support one org per tenant):

 1. Production first — Always document your production org as the source of truth